Germany mulls looser COVID restrictions as cases keep rising | DW | 02.02.2022

 Justice Minister Marco Buschmann has suggested that many measures to curb the spread of COVID-19 could be lifted in March if case numbers sank from mid-February as predicted by the RKI.

-He said the current rule in some German states that customers at shops deemed non-essential need to produce proof that they are vaccinated or have recently recovered from an infection to gain entry — the so-called 2G rule — could one of those to be reassessed.
+He said the current rule in some German states at shops deemed nonessential that customers need to produce proof that they are vaccinated or have recently recovered from an infection to gain entry — the so-called 2G rule — could one of those to be reassessed.

 "If a measure is not suitable or necessary, it must be dropped," he said.

 Buschmann's remarks come two weeks before Chancellor Olaf Scholz and the leaders of the 16 German states are to meet to discuss pandemic strategies on February 16.
-At the last such meeting on January 24, it was decided that plans for exiting the restrictions should be developed for the moment when it was certain that Germany's health care system would not be overwhelmed.
+At the last such meeting on January 24, it was decided that plans for exiting the restrictions should be when it is certain that Germany's health care system would not be overwhelmed.

-There are, however, a number of voices warning against dropping the restrictions in the near future.
+There are, however, a number of voices warning against dropping coronavirus restrictions in the near future.

 Leading virologist Christian Drosten from Berlin's Charite hospital also said that it was too soon to give an all-clear signal in Germany, largely because of the relatively low vaccination rate in the country.